yakloinsteak/morris-site/dances/from-night-till-morn.md

 ---
 permalink: /dances/from-night-till-morn
 title: From Night Till Morn
-history: choreographed by Laurel Swift in 2023, introduced to Windham at the 2024 winter retreat at the Broad Brook Community Center in Guilford, Vermont.
+history: Choreographed by Laurel Swift in 2023, introduced to Windham at the 2024 winter retreat at the Broad Brook Community Center in Guilford, Vermont.
 Slight adaptations followed.
 videos:
   - title: From Night Till Morn in Practice
     link: https://www.youtube.com/embed/FzGKsUBAJxY?si=0rFLaJ6y7pj6NKJj